 Patients typically find it helpful to know something about these different types of clinics, their different types of treatments, and their relative degree of effectiveness.

-By most conventional healthcare standards, there are generally four types of pain clinics:
+By most conventional healthcare standards, there are generally four types of clinics that treat pain:

 - Clinics that focus on surgical procedures, such as spinal fusions and laminectomies

-- Clinics that focus on interventional procedures, such as epidural steroid injections and nerve blocks
+- Clinics that focus on interventional procedures, such as epidural steroid injections, nerve blocks, and implantable devices

-- Clinics that focus on long-term opioid (i.e., narcotic) pain medication management
+- Clinics that focus on long-term opioid (i.e., narcotic) medication management

 - Clinics that focus on chronic pain rehabilitation programs

 Sometimes, clinics combine these approaches.
 For instance, interventional pain clinics commonly combine their focus on interventional procedures with long-term opioid management.
-Other times, surgeons and interventional pain physicians combine their efforts and have clinics that focus on both surgeries and interventional procedures.
-Nonetheless, it is conventional to think of pain clinics along these four types of care – surgeries, interventional procedures, long-term opioid medications, and chronic pain rehabilitation programs.
+Other times, surgeons and interventional pain physicians combine their efforts and have clinics that provide both surgeries and interventional procedures.
+Nonetheless, it is conventional to think of clinics that treat pain along these four categories – surgeries, interventional procedures, long-term opioid medications, and chronic pain rehabilitation programs.